qixuchen/Robust_Interact/Code/RI_user_study/README.md

 There are in total 8 algorithms in the user study (6 mentioned above, 1 variation of `Verify-Point`, and 1 algorithm `STMD` designed by us but was not included in the paper)

-Their performances are recorded under directory `RI_user_study/output`.
+Their performance is recorded under directory `RI_user_study/output`.

 `result.txt` records the car recommended by each algorithm.
 One example output: